tilthex-rotorout/tilthex-rotorout.github.io/README.md

 ## Experiment Highlights

 The sections below keep the most visual parts of the supplementary materials directly inside the README while staying compatible with static repository rendering.
+All experiments shown here are conducted using onboard sensors only, without external positioning devices or infrastructure, to evaluate robustness in realistic and challenging operating conditions.

 ### Indoor Trajectory Tracking